 I am an Active Member, but I have been on maternity/paternity leave, disability leave, sick leave, vacation, or otherwise away from the practice of law for an extended period.
 Am I required to fulfill the Law Society’s CPD requirements?

 All active members are required to fulfill the requirements, and to submit a report each year.
 However, active members who have not practiced (or are not practicing) law for an extended period of time may make a request to the Executive to waive, fully or partially, the requirements for that year.
 For more information on this process, visit the Law Society website.

 I am a member of another law society with Mandatory CPD.
 Am I required to take additional courses to satisfy your requirements?

 CPD requirements in the NWT are not in addition to mandatory CPD requirements found in other jurisdictions.
 Activities reported to other jurisdictions are also applicable in the NWT.

 Can I use activities from other years to fulfill my requirements?

 Mandatory CPD is an annual measurement of development and competency, with the minimum standards outlined in the Rules.
 Members cannot transfer or bank hours from previous years to fulfill the minimum requirements for any given year.

 Mandatory CPD is only applicable to active members of the Law Society.
 As such, inactive members are not expected to fulfill the Mandatory CPD requirements.
-However, members returning to active status (from inactive status) are required to complete the Plan portion of the CPD Report & Plan for the upcoming membership year.

 Members are required to fulfill the Mandatory CPD requirements for the years in which they are active.
 Therefore, members wishing to change their status to inactive are still required to submit a CPD Report for their active year.
-The CPD Plan is not necessary.